Pushp1992/movie-seat-booking-react/README.md

 # Application features

-1. Take user name from input box, on page load (Optional).
+1. Take Seat Quantity from select box.
-2. Default displayed text to the user about the chat bot.
-3. Take user input and respond based on input type.
-4. For unidentified user input, will show default bot response.
+2. Book the seat in one click as per selected seat quantity.
 ___

 # Application structure